 Soft Tissue Injuries

 Back injuries can also be caused by back muscles, ligaments, and tendons.
 Noteworthy, the most common type of back injury affects the soft tissues.
 A back muscle strain can create a lump pressing against the spine.
-A pulled tendon or stiff skeletal muscle also affect your back.
+A pulled tendon or stiff skeletal muscle also affects your back.
 There are also muscle spasms that cause pain waves and contractions in the back.

 How Will Your Doctor Diagnose Your Back Injury